-AP Seminar Gr.
-10-12 1 year 1 credit
+AP Seminar Gr 10-12 1 year 1 credit

-AP Seminar will be required beginning 2021-2022 in Grade 10 and will earn an English credit.
-Gr.
-11-12 may take this course in 2021-2022.
+AP Seminar is required in Grade 10 and will earn an English credit.
+Gr 11-12 students may also take this course.

 "AP Seminar is a foundational course that engages students in cross-curricular conversations that explore the complexities of academic and real-world topics and issues by analyzing divergent perspectives.
 Using an inquiry framework, students practice reading and analyzing articles, research studies, and foundational, literary, and philosophical texts; listening to and viewing speeches, broadcasts, and personal accounts; and experiencing artistic works and performances.
 Students learn to synthesize information from multiple sources, develop their own perspectives in written essays, and design and deliver oral and visual presentations, both individually and as a part of a team.
-Ultimately, the course aims to equip students with the power to analyze and evaluate information with accuracy and precision in order to craft and communicate evidence-based arguments" (p.
-9 AP Seminar Course and Exam Description).
+Ultimately, the course aims to equip students with the power to analyze and evaluate information with accuracy and precision in order to craft and communicate evidence-based arguments."